andy489/EmployeeManager/README.md

 ## Employee Manager

 The idea of the project is to develop a web-based employee manager system.
 The system will contain information about jobs, organizations and employees.
-The system will provide different types of reposts such as:
+The system will provide different types of reposts like (for example):

-- display top 5 employees from dreamix with top skill Java Security
+- display top 5 employees from Dreamix with top skill Java Security
 - display all employees from VM Ware
+- display all employees from Endava hired last month
 - display all employees hired for at least one year with keyword "media" in their job description etc.